icedream/PropHunt/README.md

 ## Dedicated server FAQ

-Q: How do I configure this gamemode for my own server?
+- _How do I configure this gamemode for my own server?_ See gamemodes/prop_hunt/sh_config.lua.
-A: See gamemodes/prop_hunt/sh_config.lua.

-Q: How do I use the fretta map vote?
-A: Fretta map/gamemode voting is enabled by default.
+- _How do I use the fretta map vote?_ Fretta map/gamemode voting is enabled by default.
 You can disable it via cvars though.
+Fretta gamemode will ask all users after the last round to vote for a gamemode and a map automatically.
+It works just out of the box. :P

 ## Player FAQ

-Q: How do I disguise as a prop?
-A: First you need to be in the prop team.
+- _How do I disguise as a prop?_ First you need to be in the prop team.
 You need also a map with props, an when you are in front of it, press 'E'.

-Q: How do I change to another team?
-A: Just press 'F2'
+- _How do I change to another team?_ Just press 'F2'

-Q: How do I play a taunt?
-A: Just press 'F3'
+- _How do I play a taunt?_ Just press 'F3'

-Q: How do I play the game?
-A: You need at least one player for team (Props and Hunters).
+- _How do I play the game?_ You need at least one player for team (Props and Hunters).
 The props (initially with the Dr. Kleiner's skin) need to find a prop in a map and press 'E' to disguise as a prop.
 The Hunters need to fund props, and kill them.
 If a hunter shoot at the enemy team, he will gain life, else it will lost life.

 ## Credits